 St. Charles Streetcar:

-The line is open around the clock with less frequent service in the evening and early-morning hours.
+This line is open around the clock with less frequent service in the evening and early-morning hours.
 Stops along St. Charles and Carondelet Streets.
 Travels from the edge of the French Quarter all the way down beautiful St. Charles Avenue.
 The views of historic architecture beneath the shade of massive, ancient live oaks convey so much of New Orleans' charm and character.
-The line passes by celebrated restaurants, shops and hotels; some destinations include the Garden District, Audubon Park and Audubon Zoo, and Tulane and Loyola Universities.
+The line passes by celebrated restaurants, shops and hotels; some destinations include the Garden District, Audubon Park, Audubon Zoo and Tulane and Loyola Universities.

 Pedicabs are a new, green form of transportation to recently hit the streets of New Orleans.
 Eco-friendly, efficient and fun, a pedicab is a great way to get across the Quarter, go to and from your hotel, avoid traffic and parking frustrations, or just pop across town in style and comfort.
 Either call them up or hail one on the street.
 Friendly drivers will tell you their rates and get you where you need to go.

 If you have a car while you're in New Orleans, let Premium Parking help you park.
 Check out their website to find rates, specials or to make a reservation.
 With their new app, you can easily find a spot, make a reservation and get push notifications when your time is running out - then, extend your sessions with the tap of a button!